Vocal Concerts: Revival

 In 1803 Elizabeth Billington became the principal female singer: "the attraction of her name was such that the subscription... closed some days before the concerts commenced".
 She retired in 1810, and was succeeded by Angelica Catalani.
 In 1814 the concerts moved to the Hanover Square Rooms.

 By 1821 musical tastes had changed, and instrumental music was preferred.
 "Glees, English ballads, and the whole ancient school of vocal music, had gone gradually out of favour....
 The establishment and rapid increase of the Philharmonic, however, may be considered as the more immediate cause of the failure of the Vocal Concerts."
 In 1819 and 1820 the series was of six concerts, and in 1821 they came to an end.
+The British Concerts were then established to fill their place in 1823.